 Bridge Columbia has prepared a White Paper summarizing the reasons Columbia needs a better downtown bridge.
 Broad in scope, the White Paper outlines the long-term benefits of the bridge, how it is consistent with current trends in urban design, the many individuals and groups that support the bridge, along with possible sources of funding.
-Click here to read the full draft.
+Click here to read the full document.

 Concept illustration of a bike, bus, and pedestrian bridge that unites east and west Columbia.